 USM Anywhere provides automatic repeatable actions that are collectively called jobs, which you can run in your environment.
 The jobs are initiated on a schedule stored in your provisioned USM Anywhere cloud instance.
-All jobs are directly assigned to a sensor, and acted upon by the assigned sensor.
+All jobs are directly assigned to a source, and acted upon by the assigned sensor or cloud connector.
 The cloud instance doesn't perform job activities; it only schedules them and collects the output of the job for processing.

 Go to Settings > Scheduler to open the Scheduler page and display all jobs by default.

 Log Collection jobs run endpoint-specific API calls against target systems.
-Some log collection jobs are sensor-type specific because they query endpoints specific to the sensor type in use.
+Some log collection jobs are source-type specific because they query endpoints specific to the sensor or cloud connector type in use.
 For example, the Scan Azure Audit Sharepoint Events job is only active for Azure Sensors.

 Many of these jobs are associated with an AlienApp selection.
 Go to Data Source > AlienApps to view the available AlienApps.
-Keep in mind that assigning multiple sensors to perform API calls to the same endpoint can cause unnecessary duplication of data and effort, therefore must be avoided.
+See The USM Anywhere AlienApps Guide for more information.
+Assigning multiple sensors to perform API calls to the same endpoint can cause unnecessary duplication of data and effort, therefore must be avoided.

 Note: You can enable AlienApps on the AlienApp page, but it does not automatically enable the job to run.
-See Enable Predefined Jobs for more information.
+See USM Anywhere Scheduler for more information.

 Asset Scans are used for asset discovery.
 This app has multiple actions and scan profiles.
 See Scheduling Asset Scans from Assets and Scheduling Asset Scans from the Job Scheduler Page for more information.
 The Asset Scans section also include asset discoveries performed through API calls.
 Some examples of this include the discover S3 buckets job for AWS Sensors, the discover virtual machines job for VMware Sensors, and the scan Azure IIS log locations job for Azure Sensors.